Best Fireplace Grate (Reviews & Buyer’s Guide)

 Better Air Flow

-The way your air flows through your chimney can make a huge difference for the ease of starting fires.
+The way your air flows through your chimney can make a huge difference in the ease of starting fires.
 Also, as soon as your fire gets going, it will burn hotter and more efficiently because the air will be able to move underneath the wood.
-Due to the air flow, the smoke released from your fire will go straight up your chimney and not enter your house at all.
+Due to the airflow, the smoke released from your fire will go straight up your chimney and not enter your house at all.

 Protects Fireplace Floor